ictwise/pp3/README.md

 **General features**
 * Fixed navbar to be seen at all times.
 * Responsive site on all devices.
-* Fixed on top of the page on all device sizes.
 * Shown as a collapsible navbar (hamburger button) triggered at tablets and mobile devices.
 * Search bar allowing visitors to search for recipes.